AtomicBool/cs2-map-parser/README.md

 ```

 ## Coding Visibility Check
-A simple example is in `vischeck_example\`
+A simple example is in `vischeck_example\` \
-GPT helped with KD-tree and slabs/moller-trumbore algo
+GPT helped with KD-tree and slabs/moller-trumbore algo\
+Otherwise, it takes >1ms to process a path for inferno\

 ## TODO
 Nothing.